axoflow/axosyslog-core-docs/content/filterx/_index.md

 Filterx helps you to route your logs: a message passes the filterx block in a log path only if the filterx block is true for the particular message.
 If a log statement includes a filterx block, the messages are sent to the destinations only if they pass all filterx blocks of the log path.
 For example, you can select only the messages originating from a particular host, or create complex filters using operators, functions, and logical expressions.

-Like simple filters, filterx blocks consist of a list of filter statements.
-If a message matches all filter statements, it passes the filter.
+Filterx blocks consist of a list of filterx statements, the result of every statement is either *true* or *false*.
+If a message matches all filterx statements, it passes the filterx block to the next element of the log path, for example, the destination.

-The result of filterx statements is always a boolean value, either *true* or *false*:

 - True values are: Complex values, non-empty strings, and non-zero numbers.
 - False values are: